Go Back

 What happens if there is more than one Oula patient in labor at once?

 Our care team is trained to safely support more than one patient in labor when the situation arises.
 We are committed to making sure you have all the support you need during your hospital stay.
 In the rare event that we are truly called away for an extended period of time to care for another patient, we have a backup system in place where another Oula provider will be available to support you.
-In addition to your Oula care team member, we will also introduce you to the MSW OB-GYN Attending Physician in the event that their services are needed and make sure you feel comfortable and all your questions are answered.
+In addition to your primary Oula care team member, we will also introduce you to the back-up midwifery colleague and Oula OBGYN Attending Physician in the event that their services are needed and make sure you feel comfortable and all your questions are answered.
 At the hospital, we work together as a team to support our patients and make sure that you, and all of our patients, are safe and have all the information you need.

 What interaction / support can I expect from the Oula provider postpartum (vs. the MSW staff)?